Tesla Energy: Business model shift

 As a result of the shift in business model, total solar installations declined after the Tesla acquisition.
 In the second quarter of 2019, Tesla quarterly installations fell to a low of 29 megawatts, compared to SolarCity's installation of 253 megawatts in the fourth quarter of 2015 (before Tesla acquired it), and compared to 2,013 megawatts the residential leader Sunrun installed.
 Analysts believe that SolarCity was "a big source of the cash-flow deficit" for Tesla in 2019.

-In May 2021, Tesla announced that it would only sell its popular Powerwall to customers who also purchased a Solar Roof or solar panels, and later that year announced that all Solar Roof or solar panel customers would be required to purchase at least one Powerwall.

-In 2021, the company deployed solar energy systems capable of generating 345 MW, an increase of 68% over 2020, and deployed 3.99 GWh of battery energy storage products, an increase of 32% over 2020.
+In 2022, the company deployed solar energy systems capable of generating 348 megawatts (MW), an increase of 1% over 2021, and deployed 6.54 gigawatt-hours (GWh) of battery energy storage products, an increase of 62% over 2021.
+The battery figure was helped by the output of the company's Megapack factory in Lathrop, California, announced in October 2021.
+The division generated $3.91 billion in revenue for the company in 2022, a 40% increase over 2021.